ScottW514/terraform-provider-datapower/docs/data-sources/oauthprovidersettings.md

 page_title: "datapower_oauthprovidersettings Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  OAuth provider settings
+  An OAuth provider settings configuration defines how a client application is authorized to access resources on behalf of the resource owner.
 ---

 # datapower_oauthprovidersettings (Data Source)

-OAuth provider settings
+An OAuth provider settings configuration defines how a client application is authorized to access resources on behalf of the resource owner.

 ## Example Usage